First, it is important to get to a safe place.

-For a list of on-campus and off-campus assault resources, see 24.4 Appendix D "Confidential and Other Sexual Violence Resources" of the University Sex Discrimination and Sexual Misconduct Policy Handbook.
+For a list of on-campus and off-campus assault resources, see the Sexual Misconduct Policy and Procedures.

 The University Police Department can be contacted by calling (814) 732-2921 or Emergency (814) 732-2911.
 University Police Department officers investigate campus crimes, including sexual violence, within their scope of the law and jurisdiction.
 Crimes that occur off campus will be referred to the appropriate police agency.

 The University Police Department may also assist by contacting campus and community support personnel for immediate emotional assistance.
 When possible, specific requests for a female or male police officer will be honored.
 Further, if a complainant of any sexual crime notifies a University authority of the crime, that authority must tell the complainant that they have the absolute right to notify the police, and that University authority must help the complainant contact the police.